StatCan/egp-crn/docs/source/road_network_collapse/topology_validation.rst

     Figure 9: Validation 302 example.

-:Description: Arcs must be >= 5 meters from each other, excluding connected arcs (i.e. no dangles).
+**Description:** Arcs must be >= 5 meters from each other, excluding connected arcs (i.e. no dangles).

+**Actions:**

-:Actions: A. If features can be confirmed as being actually connected: connect features.
+A. If features can be confirmed as being actually connected: connect features.
     1. Add 1 or more vertices to extend and connect one of the disconnected features to the other feature.
 B. Else: do nothing.

 .. admonition:: Note